Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment

 For example, the probability that patient $i$ in the IST does not experience a new stroke and is dependent after six months can be expressed as:

-Note that we are interested in joint response probability $\bm{\phi}_{T} (\bm{x})$, which reflects a treatment effect among a population defined by $\bm{x}$ and is more general than the joint response probability of an individual patient with covariates $\bm{x}_{i}$.
-This population can be reflected by an individual patient in some situations, while other cases target the entire study population or a subpopulation of interest.
+This probability can be computed for the other joint response combinations as well.
+Note that we are in fact interested in joint response probability $\bm{\phi}_{T} (\bm{x})$, which reflects a treatment effect among a (sub)population defined by $\bm{x}$.
+This notation is more general than the joint response probability of an individual patient with covariates $\bm{x}_{i}$.
+The population can be reflected by an individual patient (e.g., with a systolic blood pressure of $100$) in some situations, while other cases target the entire study population (e.g., no restriction on systolic blood pressure) or a subpopulation of interest (e.g., with a systolic blood pressure above $150$).
 These variations have slightly different computational procedures, which we discuss in more detail in Section \ref{s:heterogeneity}.

 \item \textbf{Joint response probabilities $\bm{\phi}_{T}(\bm{x})$ to multivariate success probabilities $\bm{\theta}_{T}(\bm{x})$:}